dehekkendekrekker/website/content/projects/laser-cutter.md

 videos on just how to build the bloody thing.
 It's called [The laser cutter build series](https://www.youtube.com/watch?v=t4BfQGhhbOQ&list=PLT2B-jiRa_P4blv69gIPtibwSavtNRHN4) and can be found <--- [there](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 Admittedly, the documentation is a bit sparse.
-This is because I'm writing this after the machine is already built and a lot of build details have been lost in the fog that is my memory.
+This is because I'm writing this after the machine is already built and a lot of build details have been lost in the fog of time.

 ## Specs
 * Model: Y1200 CO2 laser